<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2559/do-anarchists-support-the-peace-corps</guid>
+<guid isPermaLink="true">https://anarchy101.org/14950/what-words-are-indicators-that-you-disagree-with-the-speaker?show=25609#a25609</guid>

 </item>